-ARTICLE 3.
-VACCINATION AND LICENSING REQUIREMENTS; OFFICERS' AUTHORITY: ISSUANCE OF CITATIONS AND OTHER ENFORCEMENT MEASURES
+ARTICLE 3. - VACCINATION AND LICENSING REQUIREMENTS; OFFICERS' AUTHORITY; ISSUANCE OF CITATIONS AND OTHER ENFORCEMENT MEASURES

 Sec.
-9.61.
-Vaccination required.
+9.61. - Vaccination required.

 - 9.61.A.
-It shall be unlawful, and shall render the responsible person subject to all penalties provided below, for such person to own, keep, harbor, maintain, or have custody of any dog, cat or ferret which has attained the age of four months, unless such dog, cat or ferret has been currently vaccinated, licensed, and collared or harnessed in accordance with the following provisions.
+It shall be unlawful, and shall render the responsible person subject to all penalties provided below, for such person to own, keep, harbor, maintain, or have custody of any dog, cat or ferret which has attained the age of four three months, unless such dog, cat or ferret has been currently vaccinated, licensed, and collared or harnessed in accordance with the following provisions.
 Community cats are exempt from this requirement.
 Such animals shall be vaccinated against rabies with a vaccine that is licensed by the United States Department of Agriculture for those species and licensed annually.
 The owner of each dog, cat, or ferret shall have the animal vaccinated 12 months after the initial vaccination.
 Thereafter the interval between vaccinations must conform to the vaccine manufacturer's direction.
 Evidence of circulating rabies-virus-neutralizing antibodies may not be used as a substitute for current vaccination in managing rabies exposure or determining the need for booster vaccinations.
 If the State of Florida mandates rabies vaccinations for any other species, then the provisions of this section and related provisions of this chapter shall apply to such species. - 9.61.B.
 Evidence of a rabies vaccination shall consist of a fully completed rabies vaccination certificate, in conformance with Florida Statutes, and of the National Association of State Public Health Veterinarians (NASPHV) and signed by or using the signature stamp of the veterinarian administering the vaccine.
-One copy shall be retained by the veterinarian for at least one year after the vaccine expires.
-The other copies shall be distributed to the owner and to the Division Animal Services Unit "Rabies Vaccine Certificate." - 9.61.C.
+One copy shall be retained by the veterinarian for at least one (1) year after the vaccine expires.
+The other copies shall be distributed to the owner and to the Division Form 51, "Rabies Vaccine Certificate" of the National Association of State Public Health Veterinarians (NASPHV) signed by or using the signature stamp of the licensed veterinarian administering the rabies vaccine or verbal verification from the veterinarian stating that he administered the vaccine, followed by prompt submittal of the certificate.

+9.61.C.
 A dog, cat, or ferret is exempt from vaccination against rabies if a licensed veterinarian has examined the animal and has certified in writing that at that time vaccination would endanger the animal's health because of its age, infirmity, disability, illness, or other medical considerations.
 An exempt animal must be vaccinated against rabies as soon as its health permits.

 Sec.
-9.62.
-Issuance of animal license/identification tags and vaccination certificates.
+9.62. - Issuance of animal license/identification tags and vaccination certificates.

-9.62.A.
-All owners of dogs and cats, other than community cats meeting the definition is section 9.1 of this chapter, in Martin County shall obtain a Martin County license/identification tag for each dog and cat they own, keep, harbor, maintain, or have in custody, in accordance with the latest date referred to in the following timetable:

-- 1. When the dog or cat reaches the age of six months; or - Within 30 calendar days of acquiring the dog or cat that is at least six months old; or - Within 30 calendar days of arrival in Martin County as a new resident with a dog or cat that is at least six months old.
+- 9.62.A.
+All owners of dogs and cats, other than community cats meeting the definition is section 9.1 of this chapter, in Martin County shall obtain a Martin County license/identification tag for each dog and cat they own, keep, harbor, maintain, or have in custody, in accordance with the latest date referred to in the following timetable: - 1.
+When the dog or cat reaches the age of six (6) three months; or - 2.
+Within 30 calendar days of acquiring the dog or cat that is at least six (6) months old; or - 3.
+Within 30 calendar days of entering arrival in Martin County as a new resident with a dog or cat that is at least six (6) months old.